-Learn four tools that will help you spot stock market bottoms.
-They will tell you when it’s time to start buying stocks again and when conditions are favorable for swing trading stocks on the long side.
+Learn these four tools that will help you spot stock market bottoms.
+They will tell you when it’s time to start buying stocks again after a stock market decline.

 There are actually highly reliable signals that alert us when an uptrend is potentially starting following a decline; in other words, these signals alert us when the stock market has bottomed.
 Not the exact bottom…but shortly after.

 A few notes before we begin:

 - By “stock market” I mean the major indexes.
 Typically I look at the S&P 500 (SPX on TradingView) and/or the Nasdaq 100.
-When these give us the thumbs up, then we can proceed and start buying individual stocks.
+When these signals give us the thumbs up, then we can start buying individual stocks again.

 - By “swing trading” I mean taking trades that have a calculated stop loss and exit point for taking profits.
 These trades typically last a few days to several months.

 - I swing trade with a specific style that requires a rising market, and then I buy stocks that are moving aggressively higher overall.
 This is called momentum swing trading.
 The Triangle Pattern article, along with the links within it, describes a good chunk of the method.

 - By market correction/decline, I mean a greater than 10% price decline in the major indexes.
 Such a decline would typically take me out of most or all of my long positions and I would be waiting for a turn higher before getting back in.
 Small declines in the index typically don’t stop us out of positions and are quickly recovered, so the Stock Market Bottoming signals aren’t needed (although you can still look for the signs of strength discussed, such as rising ADL and a good number of stocks in short-term uptrends).